 The Election-Compass is a scientific Voting Advice Application (VAA), which is beeing developed in a cooperaion of Prof. Dr. Norbert Kersting and Jan Philipp Thomeczek from the University of Münster and Kieskompas from the Netherlands.
 Kieskompas started specializung in 2006 in the development of online Voting Advice Aplications and has already been responsible for projects in more than 40 different countries.
 In Germany projects on the municipal, regional and european level have been developed under the name "Wahl-Kompass":

-Currently the Wahl-Kompass is up and running for the municipal election in Frankfurt (2021).
+Currently the Wahl-Kompass is up and running for the state election in North Rhine-Westphalia (2022).
 You can find the Wahl-Kompass here.

 Previous elections included in the Wahl-Kompass were:

 Regional Elecion Lower Saxony (2017) and Hesse (2018) as well as North Rhine-Westphalia (2022)

 Municipal Election in Frankfurt (Election of The Lord Mayor 2018)

 Regionalverband Ruhr election for the Ruhr Parlament (2020)

 The "Kommunalwahlcheck" ( municipal-elections-check) is a traditional online electoral aid for municipal elections.
 It is structured in the same way as a "Wahl-O-Mat" (or Election-Compass) but is developed and designed according to scientific quality criteria.
 Thus, voters have five instead of three answer options at their disposal.
 The selection of theses is based on a large-scale survey of council members and citizens.

 Currently, The municipal election check is also being used for the election in Wetzlar Hessen in 2021.
 Click here for the website